Princess Victoria Louise of Prussia: Later life

 After the war, Victoria Louise spent much of her time attending public events in Lower Saxony, supporting palace restoration projects, high-society parties, hunting, and the showing of horses.
 She also spent time helping with philanthropic causes, for instance supporting a holiday estate for low-income children.
 Her husband died at Marienburg on 30 January 1953.
 When her eldest son made Marienburg a museum in 1954 and moved himself to Calenberg Estate nearby, she became at odds with him, although he had offered her several other manor houses to move into.
 There was also a rivalry between them about her popularity and public appearances.
 Instead, she moved back to Brunswick, occupying a house which had been offered to her by a wealthy industrialist and a circle of fans called "Braunschweiger Freundeskreis" (circle of Brunswick friends).
 She lived there until her death.

 In 1965 she published her autobiography Life as Daughter of the Emperor, and thereafter several other books, including biographies of her mother and of her sister-in-law Cecilie, the last crown princess of Germany.
 It is however believed that her publisher Leonhard Schlüter served as her ghostwriter.

+On 13 September 1972, Viktoria Luise celebrated her 80th birthday in Brunswick, with her closest family members.
+Queen Frederica of Greece, future Queen Sofia of Spain, the former King Constantine II of Greece with his wife Anne-Marie and their children, Prince Georg Wilhelm and his wife Sophie were some of the distinguished guests.

+Viktoria Luise celebrated her 85th birthday, on 13 September 1977.
+This time she was accompanied by her nephew Prince Louis Ferdinand, Princess Marie Cécile, Queen Frederica together with Infanta Elena, Infanta Cristina, and Princess Alexia.
+In the evening, a folk serenade "So wie es früher war..." was sung for her.

 She is buried next to her husband in front of the Royal Mausoleum in the Berggarten at Herrenhausen Gardens in Hanover, which is the burial chapel of Ernest Augustus, King of Hanover, and his wife and, since his reburial after World War II, also of George I of Great Britain.